Erin-Fedewa-NOAA/Snow-Crab-Condition/README.md

 Bayesian regression models were fit with Stan version 2.32.3, R version 4.3.0, and the rstan and brms R packages (Bürkner, 2017; R Core Team, 2023; Stan Development Team, 2024).
 This project was funded by the North Pacific Research Board (Project #1911: "Variation in body condition of Bering Sea snow crab").

 # Project Objectives:
+1) Test the hypothesis that energetic condition covaries with population change during and after the collapse in the eastern and northern Bering Sea
+2) Test for interacting effects of snow crab density and temperature on energetic condition
+3) Use energetic condition to test for critical temperature thresholds that define suitable habitat for population recovery
- 1) Evaluate the performance of an indirect metric (hepatopancreas water content) in accurately estimating energetic condition of juvenile snow crab
+4) Evaluate an indirect condition metric (hepatopancreas percent dry weight) to allow routine rapid monitoring of energetic condition for early detection of future population declines
- 2) Assess spatial and temporal variation in energetic condition mid- and post-collapse
- 3) Investigate the relative importance of bottom temperature and snow crab density on energetic condition of juvenile snow crab

 # METADATA: